“I resist this death sentence.”

 Since then, however, most if not all forums have abandoned this model, possibly due to the complex programming necessary to create it.
 But that quality of interaction is exactly what we need now, especially for something as serious as cancer.

 Whatever the reason for its loss, I’d like to bring the old quality back.
 For twenty years I’ve been looking for a reason to do this, and now I’ve found it.
-I really believe this community will shine.
+I believe this community will truly shine.

-To make IResist a reality, I need your help.
-I’ve launched a fundraiser (click here) with a modest goal of $10,000 to cover several months of full-time development work.
-I’ll be posting updates along the way so you can follow progress and offer feedback.
+I’ll be posting updates along the way so you can follow my progress and offer feedback.

 Any amount helps.
 Even if you’re not in a position to give, sharing this with your network will be greatly appreciated.